Join Us

 Dr. Blackman Carr may have opportunities for research and education at various levels.
 Please check back often to see updates in opportunities.

-Graduate Degree and Training: Apply today for Fall 2025 admission!
+Graduate Degree and Training: Applications open for Fall 2026 admission!

-Dr. Blackman Carr is accepting applications for PhD training to begin in Fall 2025 (master’s degree applicants also welcome).
+Dr. Blackman Carr is accepting applications for PhD training to begin in Fall 2026 (master’s degree applicants also welcome).
 Ideal candidates have an interest in health behavior, nutrition, obesity (or related diseases like diabetes or hypertension), physical activity, interventions, and health equity.
 If you are interested in learning more about Dr. Blackman Carr’s work, please review the select publications on this website and follow-up via email to discuss your interest.
 Additionally, please visit the website of the Department of Nutritional Sciences to learn more about applying to graduate programs.
-Reach Dr. Blackman Carr at loneke.blackman_carr@uconn.edu.
+Reach Dr. Blackman Carr at loneke.blackman_carr@uconn.eduAcceptance is contingent on the funding Dr. Blackman Carr can provide.

 Undergraduate Independent Research Opportunities